visual-ds/rev/.github/README.md

 should prepare the computer for our pipeline (allowing, for instance, the execution of the cells in the notebook [Example.ipynb](https://github.com/visual-ds/rev/blob/craft/Example.ipynb)).
 Nevertheless, the world isn't perfect; so, we provide more details in the next paragraphs.

+## News
+The Pull Request [#1](https://github.com/visual-ds/rev/pull/1) introduced deep learning based methods for text localization and recoginition: explicitly, we are using CRAFT for text localization and TRBA for text recognition (OCR); this README.md aims to describe the usage of both within our pipeline.
+The default approachs, an heuristic method for text localization and Tesseract for OCR, are still available.

 ### Installation
 You first need to download our code:
 ```sh